Little Hide

-"Little Hide" is the first single released by Scottish-Northern Irish alternative rock band Snow Patrol.
-It was released on 16 February 1998 under the Jeepster Records label.
+"Little Hide" is the debut single by Northern Irish–Scottish alternative rock band Snow Patrol, released on 16 February 1998 and included on their debut album, Songs for Polarbears (1998).
 It is notable for being the first release by Snow Patrol for the label.

 Voice message

 The single was the first release by the band under the name "Snow Patrol" after changing from "Polarbear" due to copyright issues.

 The actual voice message concerning this name change can be heard at the start of the song "Little Hide":